V4Fire/Client/src/base/b-virtual-scroll/README.md

 To specify what kind of component to render, you have to use the `option` property.
 Mind, the property can be defined as a string or function.

-A component that will be rendered is passed to the `option` property, this property can also be a function.

 ### Events

 | EventName     | Description     | Payload description      | Payload  |